aabid2947/PvPingMcv01/TEBEX_INTEGRATION.md

 This document explains how to set up and configure the Tebex integration for the Minecraft store.

+## Mock Implementation

+This implementation uses mock data for store packages and checkout.
+In a real production environment, you would need to create a backend service to securely interact with the Tebex API.

 ## Environment Variables

-The Tebex integration relies on environment variables to securely store configuration.
-These should be set in your deployment platform (Netlify, Vercel, etc.) and in a `.env` file for local development.
+For a real Tebex integration, you would need to configure these environment variables in a .env file for local development:

-Required environment variables:

 - `VITE_TEBEX_STORE_ID`: Your Tebex store ID (visible in client-side code)
-- `TEBEX_API_KEY`: Your Tebex API key (used only in server-side code)
-- `VITE_TEBEX_PACKAGE_IDS`: Comma-separated list of package IDs to include in the store (optional)

 Example `.env` file:

 ```
 VITE_TEBEX_STORE_ID=752140
-TEBEX_API_KEY=your_tebex_api_key_here
-VITE_TEBEX_PACKAGE_IDS=3307111,3307112,3307114,3307115,3307116,3307117,3307118
 ```

 ## Getting Your Tebex API Key

+For a real Tebex integration, you would need to:

 1. Log in to your Tebex account at [https://creator.tebex.io/](https://creator.tebex.io/)
 2. Go to your server dashboard
 3. Navigate to "Settings" > "API Keys"
 4. Create a new API key with appropriate permissions (at minimum, read-only access to packages)
-5. Copy the API key and store it securely in your environment variables

 ## Security Considerations

+In a real production environment:

-- The Tebex API key is kept secure by only using it in server-side code
+- Your Tebex API key should never be exposed to client-side code
-- Client-side code only uses the Store ID, which is safe to expose
-- API calls to the Tebex API are proxied through serverless functions
+- API calls to the Tebex API should be proxied through a secure backend
-- All requests are authenticated with the API key stored securely on the server
+- User data should be handled securely according to privacy regulations

 ## Development Mode

-In development mode, the integration will:

-1. Skip loading the Tebex SDK to avoid rate limits and enable offline development
+The current implementation:

-2. Use mock package data that resembles real Tebex packages
+1. Uses mock package data that resembles real Tebex packages
-3. Simulate checkouts with a 3-second delay and automatic success
+2. Simulates checkouts with a delay and automatic success

-To test with real Tebex data in development:

-1. Create a `.env` file with your real Tebex credentials
-2. Run `npm run netlify:dev` to use the Netlify Functions locally
-3. The store will connect to the Tebex API through the serverless functions

-## API Endpoints

-The integration uses the following API endpoints:

-- `/.netlify/functions/tebex-packages` (Netlify deployment)
-- `/api/tebex/packages` (Vercel deployment and local development proxy)

-These endpoints fetch package data from Tebex, cache it for performance, and transform it to match the application's data model.
+3. Stores purchase information in localStorage for testing

 ## Customizing Categories

 Packages are organized into categories using the `store-categories.json` file located in the `public` directory.
-This file can be edited after deployment to reorganize packages without code changes.
+This file can be edited to reorganize packages without code changes.

 ### Category JSON Structure